jfmengels/blog/content/blog/safe-dead-code-removal/index.md

   user.name.first ++ " " ++ String.toUpper user.name.last
 ```

-Here we could **safely** — without changing the behavior of the program — report that the whole declaration of `userInfo` can be removed, `formatUserInfo(user)` included, and propose to automatically fix it.
+Here we could **safely** — without changing the behavior of the program — report that the whole declaration of `userInfo` can be removed, the call to `formatUserInfo` included, and propose to automatically fix it.

 ```elm
 formatUserName user =